Connecting Tableau to SQL Server

 Once you click on the Automatically Update button, the Preview region will display the data in the DimGeography table.

 The above-specified method is not the only way to add data.
-In Tableau, you can write your own query to extract data from the connected SQL Server database or data source.
+In desktop, you can write your own query to extract data from the connected SQL Server database or data source.
 To do this, click the New Custom SQL button at the bottom left, as shown below.

-Once you click on the New Custom SQL button, a new window called Edit Custom query will open to write your own query.
+Once you click on the New Custom SQL button, a new window called Edit Custom Query will open to write your own query.

-Once you finish writing your Custom query, Please click on the Preview Results.. button to see the query result.
+Once you finish writing your Custom query, please click on the Preview Results.. button to see the query result.

 TIP: Please use the Management Studio to build your custom query and then paste the same into this Edit Custom SQL Window